smithkyle/osc-websocket/README.md

 # OSC-Websocket

-This repository contains custom module that implements a basic websocket client for use with [Open Stage Control](https://openstagecontrol.ammd.net/).
+This repository contains a custom module that implements a basic websocket client for use with [Open Stage Control](https://openstagecontrol.ammd.net/).
 It contains two sample implementations of the websocket client:

 1. [SibeliusConnect](https://www.avid.com/resource-center/whats-new-in-sibelius-march-2024)
 2. Dorico Remote API